Outlander Season 6: Here's when and how to watch each episode in the UK

-Outlander Season 6 Episode 6: When each new Outlander episode is released on Starz and how to watch
+Outlander Season 6 Episode 7: When is the next Outlander episode released on Starz and how to watch?

 Outlander Season 6 starring Caitriona Balfe and Sam Heughan is here.
 This is when each episode will be released on Starz.